-European Lithium Ltd (ASX:EUR) (FRA:PF8) (NEX:EUR) has its sights set firmly on a vertically integrated lithium supply strategy in Europe and has a number of near-term definitive feasibility study (DFS) catalysts which will see it move nearer to the prize.
+European Lithium Ltd (ASX:EUR) (FRA:PF8) (AQSE:EUR) has its sights set firmly on a vertically integrated lithium supply strategy in Europe and has a number of near-term definitive feasibility study (DFS) catalysts which will see it move nearer to the prize.

 Unlike most other ASX-listed lithium players that are focused on China or Korea, EUR sees Europe as the key to unlocking the value of its lithium strategy.

 With an advanced lithium project in Austria, a European financing facility, German metallurgical and processing technology, and growing demand from the nascent lithium battery plants of Europe, it is little wonder the company has increased access to European investors.

 This has come through the recent listing on the London-based NEX Exchange Growth Market.